 - The title page; this may be sent by email.

-- The abstract; this may be sent by email.
+- The signed signature page, which may be sent by email to [email protected].

 PUBLISHING THE DISSERTATION